schoolhelper/flutter_cookie_web_view/README.md

 The plugin created for listening all web view cookies.
 For example for implementing auth by social media into your app.

-The plugin use a Flutter PlatformView
+The plugin use a AndroidView like a wrapper of system web view.

 ## API
 - method `openUrl(String)` for open url in a system web view;